This lab is an introduction to Matrix Transformation

 mv = mult( mv, rotate(20,vec3(0,1,0)) ); // Rotate 20 degrees CCW around Y axis

-In the second form, angle is the angle of counterclockwise rotation in degrees, and * is one of X, Y or Z.
+In the second form, angle is the angle of counterclockwise rotation in degrees, and the axis is determined by choosing one of X, Y or Z.

 The method for calling a rotation matrix is similar to translation.
 For example, this: